Haughton School

 Medicines in School

 We would prefer your child not to bring medication to school but if, under the instruction of a doctor, this is unavoidable we will administer prescribed medication.
 Please ensure the label clearly shows your child’s name, dose and time to be taken and send the medicine in original packaging.
 The school cannot give children non-prescribed medication.
-You will be sent a form home to complete for any regularly administered medication.
+A medication form must be completed for all administered medication.

 Medication Handling